control-led/micropython/ports/stm32/README.md

 ST-LINKv2 interface.
 You can override the path to this configuration by setting `OPENOCD_CONFIG` in your Makefile or on the command line.

+### Flashing the Firmware with STM Flash Loader

+Another option to flash firmware to target board with UART is the Flash Loader Demo Programm from ST.com.
+Download the Flash Loader Demo from [stlink] https://www.st.com/en/development-tools/flasher-stm32.html and connect the board to an FTDI Converter.
+Set the board in DFU Mode by jumper the boot0 pin to 3.3V and connect the FTDI Converter to the UART(3) Interface of the STM32F4xx Board.
+Make sure you set the jumper from FTDI Converter to 3.3V Levels.
+Erase the memory of the board and flash the compiled firmware (.bin or .hex) to the board.

 Accessing the board
 -------------------